Table of Contents

 The algorithms used to perform the LPM lookup are optimized based on the historic growth of the internet routing table and known trends of how the routing table is expected to evolve.
 For example, FlexRoute is optimized on the continued and expected acceleration of de-aggregation of the IPv4 prefix space (e.g. /23 prefixes deaggregating to 2 x /24s).
 It is also optimized around an aggressive expansion of IPv6 announcements (most prefix announcements are /32 and /48).
 In comparison to the legacy ways of increasing LPM tables which either involve increasing the size of tables and memories (more transistors, more power/heat, lower port density) or increasing the depth of lookups in a tree structure (lower performance), the algorithmic approach used in FlexRoute becomes more efficient with these trends and the evolution of the internet routing table.

-Paths, Prefixes and Internet GrowthAt Arista, we’re confident the algorithmic techniques used to build the LPM in FlexRoute will provide many years of headroom for continued growth of the internet routing table.
-Without stating how far beyond 1M+ prefixes it can scale or how the efficiency evolves over time, let's look back at the how the internet routing table has evolved to its current size (May 2016: ~649K prefixes [610K IPv4, ~29K IPv6]) and how it is expected to evolve in future.
+Paths, Prefixes and Internet GrowthAt Arista, we’re confident the algorithmic techniques used to build the LPM in FlexRoute will provide many years of headroom for the continuous growth of the internet routing table.
+Let’s look back at the how the internet routing table has evolved to its current size (June 2019: ~856K prefixes [785K IPv4, ~71K IPv6]) and how it is expected to evolve in future. .

-Past, Present and Future Internet GrowthGeoff Huston, the Chief Scientist at APNIC, the Asia Pacific Regional Internet Registry has been providing research, analysis and commentary on the global internet routing table for close to a decade.
-In January 2016 Geoff, as part of APNIC Labs, published an analysis of the Internet routing table in 2015 building upon previous years’ analysis and commentary on the topic.
+Past, Present and Future Internet GrowthGeoff Huston, the Chief Scientist at APNIC, the Asia Pacific Regional Internet Registry has been providing research, analysis and commentary on the global internet routing table for close to a more than a decade.
+In January 2019 Geoff, as part of APNIC Labs, published an analysis of the Internet routing table in 2018 building upon previous years’ analysis and commentary on the topic.

 The exact number of IPv4 and IPv6 prefixes that make up the internet varies depending on location and localized summarization, however the broad number of prefixes is quite clear, so too are the trends.
 Using the passive measurement point of the global routing table from AS131072 and its data from the perspective of Australia and Japan in the APNIC region, the data collected shows IPv4 and IPv6 prefix space expansion as follows: